demisto/content/Packs/DeveloperTools/Integrations/CreateIncidents/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### create-test-incident-from-file
 ***
-Creates incidents from json files provided, and stores them in the instance context.
+Creates incidents from JSON files provided, and stores them in the instance context.

 #### Base Command